📚6 Money Moves Every Young Adult Should Learn

 Mess it up early?
 It sticks around for years.

 You don’t need a 9-5 to make money.
 Tutor, mow lawns, resell clothes, or make digital art.
-Every dollar earned builds more than income—it builds confidence.
+Every dollar earned builds confidence as well as income.

 Example: If you invest $20/month starting at 16, you could have $30K+ by your early 30s.
 (I should have led with that).